Markets

 Wholesale Electricity Prices Have Declined, But Fuel Costs Drive Price Spikes

-When the wholesale markets opened to competition two decades ago, private companies invested billions of dollars in the development of natural-gas-fired power plants because they used advanced technology that made them run efficiently; were relatively inexpensive to build, site, and interconnect; and their lower carbon emissions compared to coal and oil plants helped the region meet state environmental policies.
+When the wholesale markets opened to competition more than two decades ago, private companies invested billions of dollars in the development of natural-gas-fired power plants because they used advanced technology that made them run efficiently; were relatively inexpensive to build, site, and interconnect; and their lower carbon emissions compared to coal and oil plants helped the region meet state environmental policies.
 As lower-cost, highly efficient natural gas plants displaced older oil and coal plants in New England, wholesale electricity prices declined.

 The COVID-19 pandemic and the continuation of regional industry trends led to historically low consumer demand for grid electricity in New England in 2020, setting the stage for the lowest average wholesale market prices since the inception of the region’s competitive markets in 2003.
-Wholesale power prices have increased since then, driven by rising natural gas prices.

 Fast Stats

-• Around 550 buyers and sellers in the wholesale electricity marketplace
+• Around 600 buyers and sellers in the wholesale electricity marketplace

-• $6.3 billion traded in wholesale electricity markets in 2023: $4.8 billion in energy markets and $1.5 billion in capacity and ancillary services markets
+• $7 billion traded in wholesale electricity markets in 2024: $5.6 billion in energy markets and $1.4 billion in capacity and ancillary services markets

-• The average real-time price for wholesale power in New England in 2023 was $35.70 per megawatt-hour
+• The average real-time price for wholesale power in New England in 2024 was $39.50 per megawatt-hour

 Monthly Average Natural Gas and Wholesale Electricity Prices at the New England Hub